EDiLD/edild.github.com/_posts/2016-07-14-localecotox.md

 We  get 41 entries, from different exposure times and endpoints.
-There are many variable stored in the database! -
-Here I show only a small subset of test duration, endpoint (e.g. $EC_x$), effect (e.g. mortality, growth, etc), concentration type (e.g active ingredient or formulation)...
+There are many variables stored in the database! - Here I show only a small subset of test duration, endpoint (e.g. $EC_x$), effect (e.g. mortality, growth, etc), concentration type (e.g active ingredient or formulation)...